Why combine Somatic Experiencing and NARM to resolve shock trauma?

 This is not weakness.
 It is biology.

-SE: working from the body
+SE: working from the body, in constant dialogue with meaning

 Somatic Experiencing, developed by Peter Levine, starts from a fundamental observation: shock trauma is an incomplete physiological response.
 During a shock, the nervous system mobilises considerable energy to survive — to flee, to fight, or to freeze.
 If this energy cannot fully discharge, it remains trapped in the body.